Portugal for Medicare-Age Retirees: Healthcare, Tax, and the D7 Visa

 Your Insurance Options in Portugal

-Most retirees use SNS for serious care and top it with private insurance for faster routine access.
+Settled expats typically use SNS for serious care and top it with private insurance for faster routine access.
 The key question is whether local Portuguese coverage is enough, or whether you need international portability.

 Local Portuguese private insurance